kh14762/chiral-impulse/README.md

   A cynlindrical vessal composed of different submodules (cabins).
 Can house any player; however, each cabin can be configured to suite the needs of the player.
 Expressed as a series of linked cabins.

 #### [artifact_id][common_name][discovered_by]
-_Artifacts
+_Artifacts are expressed as phantom, Opaque, Objects.
+They are said to be long lost tools of an extraterristrial race_ They are massless and produce no measureable output besides being visible by humans.
+Given enough will a human may tether to it and utilize it's functionality.
+The artifact will follow the tethered player.

 - All artifacts are inviolable
-- can interface with any player or artifact in a set range.
+- can interface with the tethered player or other artifacts in a set range.

 [^1]: **bold**
 [^1]: `code`